NaiteYang/Nc-CoreRPG/README.md

 # NcMultiSystem
 This is a Rpg plugin in Minecraft.

 It can run on the server.

+The plugin is a combination of the overall system for the game.

+Related to other systems can be configured.

 # Function
 1. Player's data